 So you’ve figured it out.
 Deduced it.
-You’ve found the Sherlock that lives deep in your gut, and you’re compelled to catch the bad guys...with science.
+You’ve found your inner Sherlock, your inner Abby, and you’re compelled to discover the truth…with science.
 As a chemist, you can answer questions like: is this water safe to drink?
 Will these things blow up if I mix them together?
 With an additional concentration in forensic chemistry, you can answer questions like: Was this person poisoned?
 Was this fire started intentionally?
 And most importantly—can we reconstruct the elements of the crime?
-At Loyno, we’ll give you both the specialized chemical knowledge and hands-on lab experience you need for your career.
+At Loyola New Orleans, we’ll give you both the specialized chemical knowledge and hands-on lab experience you need for your career.

 Our program structure includes thorough, specialized coursework in forensic laboratory analysis with supporting classes in chemistry, physics, biology and statistics so you’re prepared for anything.
 Here’s a sample of what you can expect to learn and do:

 This course covers the fundamental principles of general chemistry, including the development of modern atomic theory and its role in chemical bonding, structure and reactivity, an introduction to thermodynamics and kinetics, and development of equilibria concepts.

 Students build a strong foundation in organic chemistry and combine knowledge with practical skills by synthesizing, purifying, and identifying organic compounds.
 Techniques include: acid/ base extraction, recrystallization, distillation, organic reactions, IR spectroscopy, refractive index, melting point and NMR.